Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: The Diffusion Model

-Consider now the edge-based protocol \cite{FGS10}, where the load sent along each edge is obtained by randomly rounding the flow that would be sent in the continuous case to a nearest integer.
+Consider now the {\em edge-based protocol} from \cite{FGS10}, where the load sent along each edge is obtained by randomly rounding the flow that would be sent in the continuous case to the nearest integer.
+While the protocol itself is quite natural, it may happen that negative loads occur during the execution.
 Let $x^{(0)} = \xi^{(0)} \in \mathbb{Z}^n$.
-As in the matching model, we can derive the following expression for the deviation between the discrete and continuous model at some node $w$ in round $t$:
+Similar to the matching model, we now derive an expression for the deviation between the discrete and continuous models at some node $w$ in round $t$:

-where $e_{u,v}^{(s)}$ is the rounding error for each edge $[u:v] \in E$ in round $s$ defined by
+where $e_{u,v}^{(s)}$ is the rounding error for each edge $[u:v] \in E$ in round $s$, defined by